systemlevel/lxdbackup/README.md

 # LXD Backup script

-This small Bash script will backup your LXC container with help of the powerful Minio Client tools.
+This Bash script backsup your LXD container (https://www.ubuntu.com/containers/lxd) with help of the powerful Minio Client (https://www.minio.io/features.html).

 ## What does it do: